If you’ve ever met me, you’ll know that I like to sing, and mid-conversation most usually is the optimum occasion for doing so.

 At this stage, I refused to admit I loved Tina Turner.
 I’m ashamed of that now, I should have been the kid at school who was not afraid to say what I liked.
 I continued to hide anything I thought was embarrassing or just not cool right up until my mid 20’s.
 Pathetic, but revealing.
 Some of the closest friends I had were not good for my self-esteem.

 I’m moving onto artists now, mainly because from this age onwards I didn’t really own albums – a few of the below yes, but not all physical copies.
 The age of the download had hit, and I had anything I wanted.

 - The Pixies

 - Arctic Monkeys

 Ah, University.
-It was a dark time for me, and I don’t like to think too much about it.
+It was a dark time for me, and I don’t like to overthink about it.
 Not sure my music choices helped much, but I found solace in these artists.
-No, I was not an emo, I was way too old for that.
-I was however heavily influenced by my teenage siblings, and Marc.
+No, I was not emo, I was way too old for that.
+I was, however heavily influenced by my teenage siblings and Marc.
 Recently I lent my brother my iPod classic which hadn’t been updated since this period, and he raved about my music choices.
-Of course it wasn’t just the below that featured, I listened to a lot of Bowie, Dylan, Chapman and Vega too.
+Of course, it wasn’t just the below that featured, I listened to a lot of Bowie, Dylan, Chapman and Vega too.

 - My Chemical Romance

 - Panic!
 At the disco

 I had also started to sing in front of people.
 Karaoke fever had struck the Berry, and I also discovered my talent to imitate Cher.
 It’s not the best, but it’s good fun.
 The life-defining moment was to sing with a live band in front of strangers at “Rockaoke”.
 I don’t have a Rock voice, so I chose the only song on the list that I knew I could sing – Son of a Preacher man.
 The band groaned I didn’t care.
 Suddenly, I discovered my true self and had unravelled years of hiding.
 I didn’t care what people thought about my music choices, I didn’t need to like what my peers did.